PaperPrototype/voxels-unity-course/00 - Welcome/english.md

 And finally if you want to help contribute to this course you can make a pull request to the [voxels-unity-course](https://github.com/PaperPrototype/voxels-unity-course) github repository.

 # Setup
 Make a new Project in Unity Hub and name it "voxels-unity".
-Thats all the setup we have for you.
+Thats all the setup I have for you.

 See you in the next lecture!